JacobCrabill/zigdown/README.md

 - [ ] Character escaping
 - [ ] Deeper NeoVim integration: image rendering and auto-scrolling
 - [ ] [Link References](https://spec.commonmark.org/0.31.2/#link-reference-definition)
-- [ ] GitHub-flavored note/info boxes? (not a fan of the syntax, but such is life)
 - [ ] Color schemes for syntax highlighting

 ## Caveats